 1997 - Subhas Chandra Bose | Commemorative Coin

-The commemorative coin was released in 1997 to mark the Birth Centenary of Subhas Chandra Bose with the corrected year.
+The 3rd commemorative coin of 1997 was released to mark the Centenary of Subhas Chandra Bose, with the corrected year.

 Release Function: